-One of the greatest myths that surrounds GDPR is that without consent your hands are tied and you can't process customers data, that's a huge mistake as Consent is only one of the 6 possible Lawful Bases that you can apply, today we'll take a look at each one to understand how you might be able to use them when processing data.
+One of the greatest myths that surround GDPR is that without consent your hands are tied and you can't process customers data, that's a huge mistake as Consent is only one of the 6 possible Lawful Bases that you can apply, today we'll take a look at each one to understand how you might be able to use them when processing data.

 This is the one everyone knows about, but you need to understand where it is and isn't applicable.
 Consent must be clear, the purpose for the data processing must be understood and the user must freely give their consent.
 You must be able to prove that an individual gave their consent for the processing of their data.

 The second lawful basis covers you for most of the processing you will do as a company, processing that is required in order for you to complete the contract.
-For example, if you're shipping a product you will need to process the name and address of the customer in order to send the parcel, however there would be no need to know their date of birth unless the product is age restricted.
+For example, if you're shipping a product you will need to process the name and address of the customer in order to send the parcel, however, there would be no need to know their date of birth unless the product is age-restricted.

 Number 3 is an easy one, you can process data if you are required by law to do so, in most cases this will be if you're in a legal profession or have been asked by law enforcement to carry out a specific task.
 You will also have legal obligations such as storing invoices for 6 years that are covered by this lawful basis.